ESC’s Teacher Professional Development Workshop Series:

 - Participants will practice leading quality outdoor student-led stewardship activities that are designed for use on their school grounds.

 Thanks to funding from the NOAA B-WET program, there is no cost to attend this workshop series.
 Space is limited to 30 teachers.
-Please fill out the registration form to confirm your spot!

 Contact Kelly Steffen (Kelly@EnvironmentalScienceCenter.org) for more information.